-Sec.
-7.09 ASSIGNMENT
+SEC.
+6.22 ASSIGNMENT

 Per 2 AAC 12.480, the contractor may not transfer or assign any portion of the contract without prior written approval from the procurement officer.
-Proposals that are conditioned upon the state's approval of an assignment will be rejected as non-responsive.

-Sec.
-7.10 DISPUTES
+SEC.
+6.23 DISPUTES

 A contract resulting from this RFP is governed by the laws of the State of Alaska.
-If the contractor has a claim arising in connection with the agreement that it cannot resolve with the state by mutual agreement, it shall pursue the claim, if at all, in accordance with the provisions of AS 36.30.620 - AS 36.30.632.
+If the contractor has a claim arising in connection with the agreement that it cannot resolve with the State by mutual agreement, it shall pursue the claim, if at all, in accordance with the provisions of AS 36.30.620 - AS 36.30.632.
 To the extent not otherwise governed by the preceding, the claim shall be brought only in the Superior Court of the State of Alaska and not elsewhere.

-Sec.
-7.11 SEVERABILITY
+SEC.
+6.24 SEVERABILITY

-If any provision of the contract or agreement is declared by a court to be illegal or in conflict with any law, the validity of the remaining terms and provisions will not be affected; and, the rights and obligations of the parties will be construed and enforced as if the contract did not contain the particular provision held to be invalid.
+If any provision of the contract or agreement is declared by a court to be illegal or in conflict with any law, the validity of the remaining terms and provisions will not be affected; and the rights and obligations of the parties will be construed and enforced as if the contract did not contain the particular provision held to be invalid.

-Sec.
-7.12 SUPPLEMENTAL TERMS AND CONDITIONS
+SEC.
+6.25 SUPPLEMENTAL TERMS AND CONDITIONS

-Proposals must comply with Section 7.06: Right of Rejection.
+Proposals must comply with Section 6.19 Right of Rejection.
 However, if the state fails to identify or detect supplemental terms or conditions that conflict with those contained in this RFP or that diminish the state's rights under any contract resulting from the RFP, the term(s) or condition(s) will be considered null and void.
 After award of contract:

-- if conflict arises between a supplemental term or condition included in the proposal and a term or condition of the RFP, the term or condition of the RFP will prevail; and - if the state's rights would be diminished as a result of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.
+If conflict arises between a supplemental term or condition included in the proposal and a term or condition of the RFP, the term or condition of the RFP will prevail; and

+If the state's rights would be diminished as a result of application of a supplemental term or condition included in the proposal, the supplemental term or condition will be considered null and void.

-Sec.
-7.13 SOLICITATION ADVERTISING
+SEC.
+6.26 SOLICITATION ADVERTISING